generation-org/WEB-JAVA/WEB-JAVA-3 - Spring Data JPA/jpa-mysql-sample/README.md

 ### Part 2: Creating the local database

-1. Open MySQL Workbench
+1. Open MySQL Workbench.

-2. Open the Local Instance 3306 in the *MySQL Connections*
+2. Open the Local Instance 3306 in the *MySQL Connections*.

 3. Create a new database running the following commands at MySQL Workbench:
     ```sql